esciencecenter-digital-skills/Natural-language-processing/learners/setup.md

 ## Installing the required packages

 [Pip](https://pip.pypa.io/en/stable/) is the package management system built into Python.
 Pip should be available in your system once you installed Python successfully.
+Please note that installing the packages can take some time, in particular on Windows.

 Open a terminal (Mac/Linux) or Command Prompt (Windows) and run the following commands.